oracle-livelabs/apex/online-book-store-app/8-create-shop-cart/8-create-shop-cart.md

     ![close dialog](images/nav-create-list-entry1.png " ")

-## Task 2: Create Shopping Cart page
+## Task 2: Build a Shopping Cart Page
+In this task, you develop a new page in the application to display the shopping cart with book details, quantities, and prices.
+Additionally, you implement SQL queries to fetch cart data and display it in a user-friendly format.

 1. Navigate to **Application ID**.